 Performance outcomes Acceptable outcomes Compliance AO6.2 Unless otherwise specified within this Local Plan, buildings are set back not less than 6 metres from the primary street frontage.
-Not applicable The site is not located in Precinct 1 - Port Douglas precinct.
+Not applicable The boundary realignment would not affect the existing setbacks on the site.
 PO7 Vehicle access, parking and service areas: (a) do not undermine the relationship between buildings and street or dominate the streetscape; (b) are designed to minimise pedestrian vehicle conflict; (c) are clearly identified and maintain ease of AO7.1 For all buildings, parking is: (a) to the side of buildings and recessed behind the main building line; or (b) behind buildings; or (c) wrapped by the building façade, and not visible from the street.
-Not applicable The site is not located in Precinct 1 - Port Douglas precinct. access at all times.
+Not applicable The application is for reconfiguring a Lot only. access at all times.
 AO7.2 Ground level parking incorporates clearly defined pedestrian routes.
 AO7.3 Any porte-cocheres, disabled and pedestrian accesses are accommodated within the boundary of new or refurbished development.
-Not applicable The site is not located in Precinct 1 - Port Douglas precinct.
-Not applicable The site is not located in Precinct 1 - Port Douglas precinct.
-AO7.4 Where the development is an integrated mixed-use development incorporating short term accommodation or multiple dwellings and either food and drink outlet or hotel or shop or shopping centre or office, on-site parking spaces are provided as per the number prescribed in the Not applicable The site is not located in Precinct 1 - Port Douglas precinct.
+Not applicable The application is for reconfiguring a Lot only.
+Not applicable The application is for reconfiguring a Lot only.
+AO7.4 Where the development is an integrated mixeduse development incorporating short term accommodation or multiple dwellings and either Not applicable The application is for reconfiguring a Lot only.

-Performance outcomes Acceptable outcomes Compliance Parking and access code with a relaxation of 30% of spaces required for the non-residential uses.
+Performance outcomes Acceptable outcomes Compliance food and drink outlet or hotel or shop or shopping centre or office, on-site parking spaces are provided as per the number prescribed in the Parking and access code with a relaxation of 30% of spaces required for the non-residential uses.
 AO7.5 Not applicable On-site car parking available for public use is clearly signed at the site frontage.
-The site is not located in Precinct 1 - Port Douglas precinct.
+The application is for reconfiguring a Lot only.
 AO7.6 Not applicable Boom gates, pay machines or other regulatory devices to control access to a publicly available car parking area are not constructed or installed.
-The site is not located in Precinct 1 - Port Douglas precinct.
+The application is for reconfiguring a Lot only.
 PO8 AO8 Not applicable Precinct 1 - Port Douglas precinct is not characterised by a proliferation of advertising signs.
 No acceptable outcomes are prescribed.
-The site is not located in Precinct 1 - Port Douglas precinct.
-Additional requirements for Sub-precinct 1a - To own Centre sub-precinct PO9 AO9 Not applicable Building heights: Buildings and structures are not more than 3 The site is not located in Sub-precinct 1a - Town (a) do not overwhelm or dominate the town centre; storeys and 13.5 metres in height, with a roof height of not less than 3 metres.
-Centre sub-precinct. (b) respect the desired streetscape; Note - Height is inclusive of the roof height. (c) ensure a high quality appearance when viewed from both within the town centre subprecinct and external to the town centre subprecinct;
+The application is for reconfiguring a Lot only.
+Additional requirements for Sub-precinct 1a - Town Centre sub-precinct PO9 AO9 Not applicable Building heights: Buildings and structures are not more than 3 The application is for Reconfiguring a Lot only. (a) do not overwhelm or dominate the town centre; storeys and 13.5 metres in height, with a roof height of not less than 3 metres. (b) respect the desired streetscape; Note - Height is inclusive of the roof height. (c) ensure a high quality appearance when viewed from both within the town centre sub-